 We will furnish to Deutsche Bank Trust Company Americas, as depositary of our ADSs, our annual reports.
 When the depositary receives these reports, it will upon our request promptly provide them to all holders of record of ADSs.
 We will also furnish the depositary with all notices of shareholders' meetings and other reports and communications in English that we make available to our shareholders.
-The depositary will make these notices, reports and communications available to holders of ADSs and will upon our request mail to all holders of record of ADSs the information contained in any notice of a shareholders' meeting it receives.
+The depositary will make these notices, reports and communications available to holders of ADSs the information contained in any notice of a shareholders' meeting it receives.